castorini/pyserini/docs/experiments-unicoil.md

 #####################
 ```

-There might be small differences in score due to platform differences in neural inference.
+There might be small differences in score due to non-determinism in neural inference; see [these notes](reproducibility.md) for detail.
-The above score was obtained on Linux; macOS results may be slightly different.
+The above score was obtained on Linux.

 Alternatively, we can use pre-tokenized queries with pre-computed weights.
 First, fetch the MS MARCO passage ranking dev set queries: